 This doesn’t mean the same level of office community and engagement can’t be achieved; it just takes a little more work and commitment to maintain.
-Remote employers need to make a conscious investment in engagement opportunities and team building activities to ensure team members interact beyond work tasks.
+Remote employers need to make a conscious investment in engagement opportunities and team building activities to ensure remote team members interact beyond work tasks.

 An isolated employee isn’t going to be as much of a team player as someone who regularly communicates with their team about things other than work.
 Virtual team building plays a vital role in keeping remote employees engaged beyond the daily grind of their work.
 It facilitates the workplace conversations, banter, and jokes that often occur naturally in a physical workplace.

 Teams built on trust are happier and more productive.
 When employees trust each other, they’re able to find more enjoyment in their work, and they’re able to pass work between one another with ease.

 Trust is incredibly powerful in a workplace because it facilitates effective decision making, which results in improved productivity.
 When you trust the people you work with, accountability in the workplace improves, and decisions are made with confidence.
 As an employee, you don’t have to wonder if a colleague will get their work done or meet an important deadline—you can trust they will.
 You know everyone is working toward the same common goals with the best interests of the business and each other at heart.